 Cook up something delicious whilst on holiday

 Cullen Skink doesn’t require much preparation and you’ve got a gourmet feast in a bowl.
 We love the Andrew Fairlie recipe.
 All the ingredients can be locally sourced.
-Colin Montador brings his red fish van around Crail on a Saturday or Wednesday and we bought around 1 lb of smoked haddock (just a bit more than was needed for the recipe) for under a fiver, or you can now buy fresh fish from Greens in Crail High Street.
+You can make the short drive to St Monans to G J Wilson’s at Netherton Industrial Estate (just off the main road to Elie) where they have an extensive fish counter, look out for the many fish vans around the village or you can now buy fresh fish from Greens in the High Street.
+We bought around 1 lb of smoked haddock (just a bit more than was needed for the recipe) for under a fiver.
 If you want to try the famous Crail crab or lobster then walk down to the harbour and visit the Crab Shack.
+You can also buy Crail Crab at Greens.
 If fish is not what you like, then visit our excellent local butcher, Penmans.
 They have a great range of meats for barbecuing.
 The Co-op sells disposable barbecues.

 Take a walk round the town